-The pandemic accelerated retirement plans for an unexpected number of people, with 2.5 million retirements happening in the last 15 months—leaving companies with 1.2 million fewer workers over the age of 55 than originally anticipated.
+The pandemic accelerated retirement plans for an unexpected number of people, with 2.5 million retirements happening in the last 15 months—leaving companies with heightened employee turnover and 1.2 million fewer workers over the age of 55 than originally anticipated.

 There are also 1.8 million fewer women in the workforce due to the burden of child care, inflexible workplaces, and various other factors.
 These gaps have created a candidate-driven job market, giving employees more options to choose from than ever before.

-Couple this with an increased number of companies (concentrated in the tech space) moving to fully remote or hybrid models after finding success through the pandemic.
+Couple this with an increased number of companies (concentrated in the tech space) moving to fully remote or hybrid models after finding success through the pandemic, and it's no surprise that maintaining or improving employee retention is becoming difficult.
 As employers relax their expectations for employees to all reside at HQ, job seekers have more and more opportunities to explore beyond their backyard.

 3) Higher standards for work.